 I am the author of the children’s chapter book, Carol and Santa, which talented screenwriter Lorenzo Leonard is transforming into a beautiful screenplay that we will be pitching to Hollywood execs soon!
 I am also the author of two children’s non-fiction picture books; “Vedauwoo: Hidden Faces in Mysterious Places,” and published May 9, 2017, “K-9 & Deputy Heroes of the Laramie County Sheriff’s Department,” which was funded from a Wyoming Arts Council grant.
 A portion of the sales from the K-9 book go directly back to the Laramie County Sheriff’s Department’s K-9 unit fund.
 So, please purchase this book to help them!
 They continue to do incredible things for our community and the surrounding area.

 I am an entertainment and features reporter/editor.
 I own my own magazine, Sweet as Cotton Candy, that covers entertainment and the arts all over the world, but specifically in Wyoming and Colorado.
 I worked at the Wyoming Tribune Eagle for almost 12 years.
 I interviewed thousands of celebrities, some of those are; B.B.
 King, Naomi and Wynonna Judd, Clint Black, members of KORN, Michael Connelly, David Copperfield, Nicholas Sparks, Rodney Carrington, Larry the Cable Guy, Josh Groban, the Jonas Brothers, Katy Perry, Blake Shelton, Foreigner, KISS, Chris LeDoux, Kevin Bacon, Cowboy Troy, Suze Orman, and Taylor Swift.
 I also wrote features articles about many subjects such as NASA, the Union Pacific Steam Program, Xeriscaping and gardening, home decorating, holidays, relationships, organizing, pets, health care, finances, etc. I parted ways with them in March of 2011 because I was pregnant, I also pursued my music career.
 I created Sweet as Cotton Candy, my online entertainment magazine, while I was in the NICU in Children’s Hospital Colorado with my daughter when she was a preemie newborn in December of 2011.

 I also am an award winning musician, songwriter, dancer, artist and photographer.
-I play the piano, guitar, violin, clarinet and percussion and I sing.
+I play the piano, guitar, violin, clarinet and percussion, many world instruments, and I sing mezzo soprano.
 I also dance.
 My daughter and I have performed in the San Diego Ballet’s Nutcracker Cheyenne performance.